 As part of the resource consent process you may be asked to provide a Landscape and Visual Assessment.
 This is a report written by a qualified Landscape Architect covering the assessment of the potential landscape and visual effects of a development.

 These reports can be requested for a range of different projects such as:

-- a new house in a coastal setting or significant ecological area or adjacent to an outstanding natural feature
+- a new house in a coastal setting, significant ecological area or adjacent to an outstanding natural feature

 - to assess the visual impact of applying ‘standout’ branding on a building

 - the effects of a proposed tree removal

 - proposed new utilities infrastructure in urban or rural areas